Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

-Comparing the PHQMD calculations with the data sets from HADES and FOPI one can conclude that overall the PHQMD calculations describe qualitatively the features of the data.
-For both data sets we observe, using a SM EoS, a slight underestimation of the slope of $v_1(y)$ for protons as well as clusters.
+Summarizing the above results for $v_1$ and $v_2$, we conclude that comparing the PHQMD calculations with the data sets from HADES and FOPI one observes that overall the PHQMD calculations describe qualitatively the features of the data.
+For both data sets we observe, using a SM EoS, a slight underestimation of the slope of $v_1(y)$ for protons as well as for clusters.
 For the $v_1(p_T)$ the situation is more complex.
-For the HADES data the SM calculation underestimates slightly the $v_1(p_t)$ at high $p_T$ but reproduces the functional form whereas the PHQMD calculation with a SM EoS agree with the FOPI $v_1$ data for $A=3$ and $^4He$ at large $u_{to}$ but miss the functional form of $v_1(u_{t0})$.
+For the HADES data the SM calculation underestimates slightly the $v_1(p_t)$ at high $p_T$ but reproduces the functional form whereas the PHQMD calculations with a SM EoS agree with the FOPI $v_1$ data for $A=3$ and $^4He$ at large $u_{to}$ but miss the functional form of $v_1(u_{t0})$.

-For $v_2(y)$ the functional form of the data is similar in all three data sets and reproduced qualitatively as well by PHQMD calculations, best for a SM EoS which underestimates nevertheless the $v_2$, especially at midrapidity.
+For $v_2(y)$ the functional form of the data is similar in all three data sets and reproduced qualitatively as well by PHQMD calculations, best for a SM EoS, which underestimates nevertheless the $v_2$, especially at midrapidity.
 The PHQMD calculations for the three data sets, i.e. for Au+Au for 1.23 A GeV from the HADES Collaboration and for 1.2 and 1.5 A GeV from the FOPI Collaboration, show a similar functional form.
 Please note, that the HADES and FOPI data presented here are for different centrality ranges.
 While the HADES data is measured for 20-30\% most central events, the FOPI event selection is for the impact parameter range $0.25<b_0<0.45$, roughly corresponding to the 6-20\% most central events.
-Differences in the quality of agreement between PHQMD calculations and data might therefore to some extend be attributed to the different methods of centrality definition, which should be modeled in a more detailed fashion in the future.
+Differences in the quality of agreement between PHQMD calculations and data might therefore to some extent be attributed to the different methods of centrality definition, which should be modeled in a more detailed fashion in the future.

+Without showing explicit plots, we note that - contrary to observed scaling of $v_2/A(p_T/A)$ at midrapidity - we did not observe any scaling for directed flow $v_1/A$ versus the scaled $p_T/A$.
+This is also not seen in the experimental data which show a non-trivial $p_T$ dependence of $v_1$ for protons and clusters.
+Thus data on $v_1$ and $v_2$ of clusters can provide an extra information on the many-body interactions compared to proton data.
+This observation is consistent with recent PHQMD results at $\sqrt{s}_{NN}=3$ GeV reported in Ref. \cite{Zhou:2025zgn}.